 Consist of the nice guy thief Zidane and the Princess (Garnett) who begs him to kidnap her away from her kingdom and her worryingly evil mother.
 Warring kingdoms soon come into the picture and before long the camera pulls even further back and reveals conspiracies and unknown enemies, but these plotlines play second fiddle to the character work.
 The story is clear from the beginning that this is a character driven plot first and foremost.
 I love the fact that this game lets the player spend time getting to know the main cast.

 We get to see Vivi, the young black mage (who happens to be the most sympathetic character in the Final Fantasy series), learn hard truths while growing stronger and more confident in himself, and we see how his friendship with Steiner, the bumbling idiot knight who’s honestly trying his best, empowers both of them.
 Every single character, from the dramatic lone wolf Amarant to whatever the hell the giant pink Quina is supposed to be, has a moment where they expand out of the trope they were modeled from in some small way.
-The story also stays more or less comprehensible in its final acts (with the much cited exception of the last boss), which also works to set it apart from FF VII and FF VIII.
+The story also stays more or less comprehensible in its final acts (with the much cited exception to the last boss), which also works to set it apart from FF VII and FF VIII.

 The only real test subjects players to is the amount of time it takes characters to act in battle.
 I have no idea why battles move at such a sluggish pace.
 Even when you cast Haste on your party members, the battle system has a tendency to take its sweet time doing anything.
 This problem conspires with the high enemy encounter rate to cause frustration.
 If all you have to do to defeat a set of weak enemies is hit ‘Attack’ a couple of times, it can be extremely annoying when the game insists on turning this into a two-minute affair.

 The main quest (somewhere around 50 hours)